Photo Credit: VISIT FLORIDA

 Along with the fish, well-paired wines from The Temp’s cellar, a 14-year winner of the Wine Spectator Award of Excellence, are poured.

-Accompanying the fish to the table are a choice of baked, sweet or Jamaican potatoes, along with special sides conjured up by Chef Stockdale, as well as fresh vegetables of the day.
-The good-natured serving staff is known to repeat the multitude of options for each diner of short memory at the table without grimace, groan or raised eyebrow.
+Accompanying the fish to the table is a choice of baked, sweet or Jamaican potatoes, along with special sides conjured up by Chef Stockdale, as well as fresh vegetables of the day.
+The good-natured serving staff is known to repeat the multitude of options for each diner of short memory at the table without a grimace, groan or raised eyebrow.

 It has occurred that guests have ordered steaks and even vegetarian meals and Chef Stockdale’s kitchen gives as much attention to those dishes as to it’s deep sea calling card.
 Also outstanding and much appreciated are the beautiful salads that come out of the kitchen.
 In one of the great ironies of the culinary world, Florida seems stymied by an inability to provide fresh, sweet-tasting fruits, vegetables, and herbs.
 Produce aisles at even the largest grocery chains and the smallest garden stands are full of limp, worn-out fruits and vegetables.
 Somehow, Chef Stockdale is able to sleuth out produce that shines on the plate.

-Room for dessert means either coconut pie, a Temp classic, or coconut layer cake, in addition to the more typical chocolate cake and ice cream options.
+Room for dessert means either coconut pie, a Temptation Restaurant classic, or coconut layer cake, in addition to the more typical chocolate cake and ice cream options.
 The pie went off the menu for a few years when the waitperson, who had baked them from her own (secret) recipe, retired.
 A sorry substitute was offered.
 Finally, the original was recreated to the joy of all and dismay of dieters.

 Photo Credit: VISIT FLORIDA

 Is The Temp the best restaurant in Florida?
 In fact, it is the best restaurant in Florida – on the east side of Park Avenue.
 Almost directly across is PJ’s Seagrille, another superb example of authentic Florida fish houses.
-(Stay tuned for Part 2.)

 The Temptation Restaurant